FILMATION: the much maligned staple of 70's Kids TV!

 Growing up watching a lot of TV, especially Saturday morning cartoons (and old reruns on weekdays); one particular group of cartoons, while not a majority, and not something I would then think much about, really stood out.
 A rotating producer credit in the closing, and later opening sequences.
 A director's large diagonally written signature always beginning the closing credits.
 Many of the closing credits being done in what looked like a well handwritten serif font.
 On more comedic shows, different pitched horn blasts indicating an ascending level of slapstick funniness in the jokes.
 In the more serious adventure shows, you had nicely orchestrated background music, the cues being very memorable to me.
 There was just nothing else like this in the kids TV shows of the 70's.

-The company's name: Filmways.
-Uh, no; I got it mixed up; that was the name of the owner of another animation company, the new Ruby Spears studio on ABC, a network for some reason having no cartoons by this other studio with a similar name-- FILMATION!
-The "O" being a smiling face with a boomerang shaped bracket (like a circumflex accent) above it.
-Newer shows having copies of the name logo mesh together from four different directions.
-It was not until recently I found that the smiling "O" face was supposed to represent a TV set (the angle thing being the antenna).
-That makes sense.
 This was actually derived from a similar logo I used to see on early Chuck Jones Tom & Jerry's: The SIB logo, which had the circumflex bracket, as well as a larger upside down one, both pointing to the "I".
 It always reminded me of Filmation.
-I had no idea, until recently, they were actually connected!
+I had no idea, until recent years, they were actually connected!
 Before Sib and producer Walter Bien worked with Jones at MGM (and the "Tower 12" was added to the name), the company had hired the yet unincorporated "Filmation Associates" (Basically, head producer Lou Scheimer, director Hal Sutherland and background artist Erv Kaplan) to animate its "Rod Rocket" cartoon.
-Rod Rocket, credited by Lenburg's Cartoon Encyclopedia as "Filmation's first fully animated show", was widely credited elsewhere as being produced by "Ji-ro Enterprises", though that name is not credited.
-Also, Filmation was supposedly known as "True Line" at the time, though Filmation is what is credited for "production designed by".
-Then, in the past couple of years, screenshots of the cartoon's credits with the Sib logo suddenly appear on Toontracker's entry on the show.
-(And I quickly add the info to the Wikipedia article).
-There was also a Life of Christ series done by the Associates the same year, for the Lutheran Church Missouri Synod's Family Films.
-(Screenshots also included in link; along with, now, YouTube videos (!) of both shows!)
+Rod Rocket, credited by Lenburg's Cartoon Encyclopedia as "Filmation's first fully animated show", was widely credited elsewhere as being produced by "Ji-ro Enterprises", though that name is not credited on screen.
+(The designer of the Filmation logo was the studio background artist Ted Littlefield, and I assume he probably designed the SIB logo as well).
+Also, Filmation worked for a small firm called "True Line" at the time, receiving screen credit for "production designed by".

-Sib was bought out by Paramount at some point, and that is probably what the lower bracket was about: the summit associated with the Paramount logo.
-So basically, this was a stylized way of representing a TV set sitting on top of a mountain.
-(The brackets remained when they went on to produce the theatrical Tom & Jerry's, which then were neither Paramount, nor made for TV!)
-Filmation apparently once had the lower bracket as well, though it did not appear on any of its shows.
+Filmation once had the lower bracket as well, though I didn't remember it appearing on any of its shows.
+The book shows it being used on Superman.
 In the Archie Show DVD, there is a reprint of an actual Archie Comic made to accompany the debut of the show, where the gang actually visits the studio and meets the staff.
 Both in the comic, and in a real life picture, we see the Filmation logo with both brackets on the sign on the roof of the studio!
 There is also a picture of a sign on a wall with it on the Star Trek Animated series DVD.
+(You can now see it on this video of the pilot of show show I've never heard of: Dick Digit -Rare Filmation Pilot 60's)

-In 1979 and 1980, it seems the old "orchestrated" pieces I had liked were dropped completely.
-But Mighty Mouse and Brown Hornet reused old Groovie Goolies stock.
-Mighty Mouse and Tom and Jerry brought back the comedic horn blasts (like when someone gets hit with a pie or something).
-Occasionally, some of the shorter old cues would be thrown in, such as the familiar orchestral sforzando indicating "sudden danger", when Barney Bear falls behind a rotating bookcase in a haunted house in "Scared Bear".
-Or the Brady Kids "day in the park" type piece that Heckle or Jeckle briefly plays on a harmonica in a closing gag.
-It was a couple of years later, that the mid season replacement Sport Billy finally brought back all of the old Lassie style pieces.
 These were all composed by legendary musician Ray Ellis.
 I never knew this name, as for one thing, the credits would always flash by the music credit so fast; I never caught the actual name.
 All I could notice is the name of the publication company "Shermley Music".
 So that's what I knew it as.
 Even if I could see the name, it still wouldn't have been right.
 Ellis was credited on early shows like the original Archie's, but afterwards, began using pseudonyms (as many credits in this studio were!)
 First, it was "Marc Ellis" (his son).
 Then, the most common was "Yvette Blais [his wife] and Jeff Michael" [the first names of co-producer Norm Prescott's sons].
-Inbetween, and on special movies such as Treasure Island, it was "George Blais" (most likely an in-law; I would imagine).
+Inbetween, and on special movies such as Treasure Island, it was "George Blais" (Yvette's brother).

 It seems his talent, or at least that of the studio's music editors sort of dried up after 1974, as everything became increasingly synthesized in a gaudy fashion, or simply reused stock.
 The low point was the Tom and Jerry series itself.
 The score consisted of nice chasing style tunes, but they were done with piercing, oddly toned or dissonant synth sounds, and basically the same three or so tunes reused over and over (though different versions set to different tempos).
 These episodes, when eventually mixed with other Tom & Jerry's in syndication or cable years later, really stood out, even moreso than the notably odd Czech ones.